xorpse/qemu/README.md

 Note: building instructions assume that you're using Ubuntu, but it may work on other systems, that uses apt-get.

-Before build qemu tracer, you need to install following packages:
+Before build qemu tracer, you need to install the following packages:
    * qemu build dependencies
    * autoconf, libtool, protobuf-c-compiler
    * [piqi library](http://piqi.org/doc/ocaml)